brat

 Additional notes.
 The denominator_signature

-must be a dictionary whose keys are tuples of non-negative integers and whose keys are non-negative integers.
-If given a denominator_signature
+: a dictionary whose keys are tuples of integers with values of non-negative integers.

-are given in Example 3 and in the denominator_signature method.
+are given in Denominator Signature and in the denominator_signature method.

 Algebraic operations and relations